What is happiness?

 In the past, I used to think that happiness was something that was far away.

-But it was quite the opposite.
+But it was completely the opposite.

 Happiness was in my heart.

-Looking at the album warmed my heart.
+The album warmed my heart.

 That was all the answer.